hjr265/hjr265.me/content/blog/hiding-files-in-zip-archives/index.md

 katex: yes
 ---

-I remember seeint a tool many years ago that could hide other files in BMP image files.
+I remember seeing a tool many years ago that could hide other files in BMP image files.
 I was a bit too young to understand how it worked, but I think I understand the trick now:

 - Understand the structure of the file type at the byte level.
 - Find a spot that can hold an arbitrary length of data.
 - Sneak in whatever you want in there.

-This an opportunity to understand the byte structure of a file type.
+This is an opportunity to understand the byte structure of a file type.
 If what you want to do is hide files privately, this isn't exactly very useful.

 In this blog post, we will discuss the original ZIP format.
 Not the ZIP64 format introduced to work around limitations like the 4 GB limit and more.